james947/Covid-19-API/README.md

 ---
 This is an Application the crawls live data from https://www.worldometers.info/coronavirus/ and provides the data as a JSON API

+Installation
+---
+Clone the app  `git clone https://github.com/james947/Covid-19-API.git`

+Install gems `bundle install`

+create database `rake db:create`

+run migrations  `rake db:migrate`

+scrap data `rake scrap_data` This should print a message `scrapping the web` and when done

+start the application `rackup`

+Voila!
+Use the endpoints `below` to check if you have the lastest Covid-19 data.

 Endpoints
 ---
 [All Cases](https://coronalivedata.herokuapp.com/api/v1/all_cases) Returns all cases + Deaths + Recovered